MistahBigB/Capstone/Capstone.md

 - Nice-to-haves

 Each MVP must be a completed *end-to-end product*.
 What this means is you need a functioning back-end connected to a functioning front-end.
 Get all your models, views/templates, and controller/views connected.

+1/16: Data structure synthesized, API built, database relationships set up.
+We can make exercises and assign them to workouts 1/17: Write basic html, JS inputs with Vue components 1/20: Have axios/Vue call the database thru the API, have the buttons display data 1/21: Have the buttons display data, save data to workout/superset